wongcyrus/callouts/README.md

 This project is a tools to send out bound call reminder with AWS Connect and save the confirmation record in DynamoDB.

-## Setup
+## Setup Overview

 1. Deploy ExcelLexBot.
-2. Upload CalloutBot.xlsx to the S3 bucket for ExcelLexBot.
+2. Upload 4 CalloutBotXXX.xlsx file into the S3 bucket for ExcelLexBot.
 3. You have to create a AWS connect instance with a contact flow. https://docs.aws.amazon.com/connect/latest/adminguide/connect-contact-flows.html
 4. Import contract_flow/CallingOutContractFlow.json . https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html
 5. Update the Contact flows to access Lex Chatbot CalloutBot_ExcelLexBot
 6. Deploy this project.

+## Deployment with AWS Serverless Application Repository
+Search "awscallout" and input iInstanceId, ContactFlowId, and SourcePhoneNumber, then you can deploy it with one click!

-## Deployment with Cloud9
+## Build and Deployment with Cloud9
-Update ContactFlowArn, and SourcePhoneNumber in deployment.sh.
+Update instanceId, contactFlowId, and sourcePhoneNumber in deployment.sh.

 ./setup.sh